jjensn/MiThings/README.md

 ### Latest news:

+#####**02/16/2017:**
+I am open sourcing everything as I have moved away from SmartThings in favor of [Home-Assistant](https://github.com/home-assistant/home-assistant).
+No support with any of it!
+Please don't ask.
+It is likely that you will be unable to replicate the same design I have in Azure, however you may use my code as a starting point for whatever you like.

 #####**11/16/2016:**
 Reached my 150$ hard cap for the month in the cloud.
 Services will resume next billing period (next week).